elehcimd/pynb/README.md

 * **index**: Cell position

 Cache hits speed up significantly the notebook execution.
 Cache misses result in the invalidation of the cache.
 The cache is maintained in temporary files.

+The caching system is enabled by default.
+The option `--disable-cache` disables the cache.
+You can ignore the existing cache with option `--ignore-cache`.
 To clean the cache, remove the files manually with `rm /tmp/nbpymd-cache-*`.

 ### Using the library interface